mohasinkr/mohasinkr/README.md

 I'm Mohasin, a Front-end React Developer with a passion for developing performant, user-friendly, and scalable web apps.
 My love for technology started when I was a little kid, and after all these years I still have the same excitement to learn something new about technology!
 Open source = ❤

 ## Skills & Abilities
-\- Proficient in Java, C, Javascript, HTML, and CSS.
+\- Proficient in Javascript, JAVA, C, Python

 \- Experienced in Blogging and Technical Content writing.

+💻 I'm currenty working on Web app development using Next JS

-#### 🌱 I’m currently learning :
-- Backend Development using Node JS
+🌱 I’m currently learning Backend Development using Node JS
-- DataStructures and Algorithms

-#### 📝 Future Plans :
+#### 📝 Future Plans:
-- Learn Backend Development (MongoDB, Express, Node Js)
+- Devops (Cloud deployment, CI/CD)

 #### 📮 How to reach me : [Email](mailto:mohasin.rahumathulla@gmail.com)